scsm-ua/kirtan-guide-en/songs/shrimach-chaitanyapadau-chara.md

 Śrīla Rūpa Goswāmī is the mine of the most precious treasure, the leader of the associates of Lord Chaitanya (the Divine Succession being known as the Rūpānuga Sampradāya, ‘the followers of Śrī Rūpa’).
-In the company of his brothers, he was resplendent in (the province of) Gauḍa, causing the fervent twin bumblebees in the form of the lotus eyes of Śrī Chait- anyadev to drink nectar, as the Lord’s lotus feet moved on the pretext of visiting Vṛndāvan.
-When will that Śrī- mad Rūpa Prabhu grace me with the dust of his holy feet?
+In the company of his brothers, he was resplendent in (the province of) Gauḍa, causing the fervent twin bumblebees in the form of the lotus eyes of Śrī Chaitanyadev to drink nectar, as the Lord’s lotus feet moved on the pretext of visiting Vṛndāvan.
+When will that Śrīmad Rūpa Prabhu grace me with the dust of his holy feet?

 #### 2